 In essence, what does the author want to teach your students about a topic or section of scripture?
 What lesson is being emphasized?

-We find, with our customers, that parents and teachers prefer to teach their own doctrine and explain passages from their own perspective.
+We find, with our teachers, that they prefer to teach their own doctrine and explain passages from their perspective.
 They don’t want to be told how to believe, but rather, they want a curriculum that allows them the freedom to teach their doctrine.

 At Grapevine, we understand that within the Christian body, we have some differences of doctrines.
 Instead of trying to limit teachers to our personal beliefs, we want to allow you, the parent or teacher, to be able to explain your view of the passages we study.

-Our stance on doctrine is unique among Bible curriculums because we trust the Holy Spirit to lead those who teach our studies.
+Our stance on doctrine is unique among Bible curriculum because we trust the Holy Spirit to lead those who teach our studies.

 Doctrine, in the early Church, was formally established with creeds, such as the Apostle’s Creed and the Nicene Creed.
-These creeds expressed the basic doctrine of the Church.
+These creeds expressed the basic doctrines of the Church.

 Today, we use Statements of Faith to express basic doctrines.
 We still use creeds in some branches of Christianity, but more often, you will look at a Statement of Faith to determine what doctrine a particular church, organization, or curriculum holds.
 These statements will contain the non-negotiable points to their beliefs, regarding matters such as:

 As a parent or teacher, you will want to familiarize yourself with a curriculum’s perspective on these basic doctrines before you commit.
 You can read the Grapevine Statement of Faith and more about our Teacher-Directed Doctrinal approach.

 What is Teacher-Directed Doctrine?